metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 with `Get-Help -Online`

-`Update-HelpContent.ps1` script is not perfect and requires additional editing of help files once documentation was regenerated.
+`Update-HelpContent.ps1` script is not perfect and requires additional editing of help files once documentation was regenerated, diff tool in VSCode is essential for this.

-### In readme folder (general project documentation)
+### In docs directory (general project documentation)

-The `Readme` folder in repository root contains random documentation that covers wide range of aspects such as troubleshooting, todo list, FAQ, changelog and general project documentation.
+The `Docs` directory in repository root contains random documentation that covers wide range of aspects such as troubleshooting, todo list, FAQ, changelog and general project documentation.

 Remember, documenting code and features is as important as writing it!